asseukihuh/Venue-App/README.md

 # Venue-App
-Venue - A better event planning and organization
+Venue - A better event planning and organization for your company

 Developped in React / React-Native